errbotio/errbot/README.rst

 Community behind the project
 ----------------------------
-Err has a google_ plus_ page_, feel free to mention it with +err if you need support, have any questions, share some of your creations etc ...
+Err has a `google plus page`_, feel free to mention it with +err if you need support, have any questions, share some of your creations etc ...
-If you have any bug to report or feature suggestion, please use log it from the github_ page.
+If you have any bug to report or feature suggestion, please log it from its github_ page.

 We strongly encourage you to share your creations, as you will see, a git url is all that you need to share so other people can try out your plugin from err.
 If your feature could be interesting as a part of an existing plugin, feel free to fork it on github_ too.